-- (4) In the calculation of the free capital ratio, Total Shareholders' Equity excluding intangible assets, tangible assets, assets held for resale, investments in equity participations, is divided by total assets. - (5) In the calculation of the cost to average total assets ratio, the annualized Other Operating Expenses balance is divided by the average of Total Assets published in the quarterly financial statements of the related year and previous year end. - (6) In the calculation of the Cost of Risk ratio, the annualised Net Provisions for Loan Loss (additions to non-performing balance minus collections and sales premium balance from NPL) during the period is divided by the average of loans published in the quarterly financial statements of the related year and previous year end.
-(7) In the calculation of the Cost of the Period is divided by the average of loans published in the quarterly financial statements of the related year and previous year end. - (7) In the calculation of the Fees-to-Cost ratio, Net Fees and Commission Income is divided by Other Operating Expense, which is published in the quarterly financial statements of the related year and previous year end.
+- (4) In the calculation of the free capital ratio, Total Shareholders' Equity excluding intangible assets, tangible assets, assets held for resale, investments in equity participations, is divided by total assets. - (5) In the calculation of the cost to average total assets ratio, the annualized Other Operating Expenses balance is divided by the average of Total Assets published in the quarterly financial statements of the related year and previous year end. - (6) In the calculation of the Cost of Risk ratio, the annualised Net Provisions for Loan Loss (additions to non-performing balance minus collections and sales premium balance from NPL) during the period is divided by the average of loans published in the quarterly financial statements of the related year and previous year end. - (7) In the calculation of the Fees-to-Cost ratio, Net Fees and Commission Income is divided by Other Operating Expense, which is published in the quarterly financial statements of the related year and previous year end.
 (8) In the calculation of the Loan-to-Deposit ratio, Loans and Receivables is divided by Deposits, which is published in the quarterly financial statements of the related - (8) In the calculation of the Loan-to-Deposit ratio, Loans and Receivables is divided by Deposits, which is published in the quarterly financial statements of the related year and previous year end.
 Calculations include loans provided to LYY. - (9) In the calculation of the NPL coverage ratio, Specific Provisions are divided by Loans Under Follow-up, which is published in the quarterly financial statements of the related year and previous year end.